Furniture Standards & Certifications

 The University of San Francisco Leadership Team created and adopted Furniture Standards in May 2004.

-As per the Procurement to Pay guidelines set by the Division of Business & Finance, all furniture and equipment purchases must be procured on a University issued Purchase Order.
+As per the Procurement Policy set by the Division of Business & Finance, all furniture and equipment purchases must be procured on a University issued Purchase Order.

 If there is an item that is specific to a department/school's function or cannot be found in the list of contract furniture manufacturers, it must meet the following 3 attributes AT MINIMUM: (1) Rated for Commercial Quality (not Residential); (2) ANSI/BIFMA certified; and (3) Greengard/SCS Indoor Air Quality rated.
 This information can be found on a Specification Sheet that accompanies commercial furniture via website or contact the manufacturer directly.
 If the requested furniture meets these attributes, please submit a Furniture Exception Request form which will be reviewed by Purchasing Services, Human Resources & Risk Management.